 There have been other reports of young teens attacking family members who claim the attacks were also motivated by Slender Man.
 There is now a soon to be released movie coming out which again for a lot of people will blur the lines between fiction and reality.
 Slender Man has become to this generation what the Candyman or Boogie Man was to my generation.
 When I was a young impressionable teenage however, social media didn’t exist in the way it does today.
-I was quite naïve on my icq chats and we certainly weren’t talking about the boogie man.
+I was quite naive on my icq chats and we certainly weren’t talking about the boogie man.
 It is up to us to monitor our kids and inform what is real and what isn’t.
-My 6 year old son is scared Slender Man is going to come into his room at night.
-We need to monitor what our kids are reading, what games they are playing, they are impressionable, and it is up to us to fill in those blanks when that line between fiction and reality gets blurred.
+My 8 year old son is scared Slender Man is going to come into his room at night.
+At the same time, he also wants to dress as Slenderman for Halloween.
+We need to monitor what our kids are reading and what games they are playing.
+They are impressionable, and it is up to us to fill in those blanks when that line between fiction and reality gets blurred.

-When you go out to see the Slender Man movie later this year, please remember one thing …… It is FICTION!
+When you watch one of the many Slender Man movies or see these photos on the internet, please remember one thing …… It is FICTION!
 I also encourage you to watch a documentary on Netflix and HBO called 'Beware the Slenderman'. it focuses on the attempted murder and to hear the detailed information the girls give in their interviews with police is disturbing and spine chilling.

 Images shown of Slender Man all belong to Eric Knudson/Victor Surge